 for the treatment of moderate to severe pain, when morphine is not tolerated, and all other options have been considered.

-Although the majority of people dispensed oxycodone in New Zealand are initiated on this medicine outside of general practice,
+The majority of people dispensed oxycodone in New Zealand are initiated on this medicine outside of general practice,

-of oxycodone is appropriate for each specific clinical situation, before writing a prescription.
+or continuation of oxycodone is appropriate for each specific clinical situation, before writing a prescription.